The sales horse photo – make it clean and professional!

 - Find level ground and a clean background.
 A field is perhaps the best background you can have unless it’s full of cows or horses.
 Less distraction is best.

 - Take boatloads of photos, especially if you are not skilled at taking pictures.
-This applies more to action shots, as you want to be sure to show his gait at the best moment.
+This applies more to action shots, as you want to show the gait at the best moment.
 Don’t show a canter photo when he has his weight on his front foot.
 If you can take continuous shots instead of one at a time, do that!

 - Practice grooming and taking pictures, and in no time you will have some great photos!